kimkj2013/bullshit-performance-std/README.md

 To get this fantastic benchmarking suite onto your machine and start testing, follow these steps:

 ### Windows users (without Python installed)
-1. Grab the latest windows binaries from the releases tab
+1. Grab a zip of the latest windows binaries from the releases tab
 2. Run the BSPI
 	1. `cd BSPS-win32`
 	2. `cd win32`